iamtango/Nextjs_Project/README.md

 - The special file loading.js helps you create meaningful Loading UI with React Suspense
 - With this convention, you can show an instant loading state from the server

+### Server-Side Rendering (SSR)

+- SSR Improve the performance by showing non-interactive pages.
+- With SSR, there's a series of steps that need to be completed before a user can see and interact with a page:

+  - First, all data for a given page is fetched on the server.
+  - The server then renders the HTML for the page.
+  - The HTML, CSS, and JavaScript for the page are sent to the client.
+  - A non-interactive user interface is shown using the generated HTML, and CSS.
+  - Finally, React hydrates the user interface to make it interactive.

+- Render or load HTML for server page once.

+#### client:- react hydrate once after all the components been downloaded

+#### Error Handling

+- The error.js file convention allows you to gracefully handle unexpected runtime errors in nested routes.
+- Error component must be client component

+#### global-error.js

+- To specifically handle errors in root layout.js, use a variation of error.js called app/global-error.js located in the root app directory.
+- global-error.js replaces the root layout.js when active and so must define its own html and body tags.

+#### Parallel Routes

+- Parallel Routes allows you to simultaneously or conditionally render one or more pages within the same layout.
+They are useful for highly dynamic sections of an app, such as dashboards and feeds on social sites.
+- Slots

+  - Parallel routes are created using named slots.
+Slots are defined with the @folder convention.
+For example, the following file structure defines two slots: @analytics and @team.

+- default.js
+  - can define a default.js file to render as a fallback for unmatched slots during the initial load or full-page reload.
+  - On reload or rerender , it will first try to Render the unmac=tch slot's default.js file, if not available then show 404 error.
+  - Ensure that content of modal doesn't get rerender when it not active.